-Control Method: open Control Type: constant Control Value: 0.0
+Control Value: 0.0

 For the second mini-maneuver, you're tellling the Driving Machine to make a right turn and control the vehicle on a radius of 120 m.

 Next, you will create two end conditions to verify that the vehicle has reached a steady-state cornering condition.